Ballet Theatre Ashtabula School of Dance

 Robinson

-8 weeks beginning
+8 weeks starting Sept 16

 Ballet II students take two classes per week and focus on developing technical abilities as well as artistic expression, developing self-confidence, coordination, balance, and musicality, while learning the discipline of the art form.